 - Place in the refrigerator for 1 hour.

-- When pitcher is halfway emptied (after first brew) it’s ok to refill to the top with cold water.
+- When pitcher is halfway emptied (after first brew) itโs ok to refill to the top with cold water.

 Tea that has gently released its bouquet in cold water over a number of hours is super refreshing and smooth.
 Not bitter at all.
+And, since weโre using a French press the last step before drinking is a super satisfying push of the plunger that will filter out the tea leaves.

 Simply fill up your French press with cold water and your favorite loose leaf tea.
 A good general rule is to use about a teaspoon of loose leaf tea for every six ounces of water.
 However, feel free to adjust for strength and personal taste.
+Now, just place the French press (plunger up) in the refrigerator for about six to eight hours.
+Iโve had luck with certain teas (oolong for example), giving it a couple extra hours.

 - Fill French press pitcher with water and loose tea leaves.